pikachu987/WebController/README.md

 - alertController: This is an alert window that will appear on the screen.
 - didUrl: The website URL with the alert window.
 */
-@objc optional func webController(_ webController: WebController, alertController: UIAlertController, didUrl: URL?) {
+func webController(_ webController: WebController, alertController: UIAlertController, didUrl: URL?) {

 }